Workforce & Finance Glossary for Employers

 A counseling service offered by employers to help employees with personal or work-related problems.

-An ACA provision requiring large employers to provide a minimum level of affordable health coverage.
+An ACA provision requiring large employers to provide a minimum level of affordable health insurance.

 Experience Rating System